1 About us

 - to MCCP so that we can provide our services to Research Client.
 In turn, we may disclose Participants personal data to third parties who assist us in providing our services to Research Client, for example, third party video sharing platforms, for the purposes of storing any recorded audio-visual footage of your participation in the Project; third party video and audio conferencing services, for the purpose of enabling you to participate in a Project by remote means; and members of our group of companies, which means our subsidiaries, our ultimate holding company and its subsidiaries, who assist us in the provision and administration of our services to Research Client; and

-- professional advisors such as accountants, auditors, lawyers, insurers and other
+- professional advisors such as accountants, auditors, lawyers, insurers and other outside professional advisors.

 We are required by Research Client to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes that are in accordance with Research Client’s instructions.